Tinram/Login-Spider/README.md

 # Login Spider

-#### Spider pages the other side of a website log-in.
+#### Spider website pages protected by a log-in.

 ## Purpose

-Log-in to a website using *pycurl* to access the pages of a registered user, then harvest the page links and process the pages.
+Log-in to a website to access the area of a registered user, then harvest the page links and process the pages.

+## Requirements

++ Python 2.6+
++ pycurl

+## Background

+Having to use Windows on-site, Python dependencies were somewhat restricted to build a spider (`pip` would only install some, *Beautiful Soup* was not one of them).

 ## Usage

-Configure the website access details in the *## CONFIG ##* section of *login_spider.py*.
+Configure the website access details in the *CONFIG* section of *login_spider.py*.

-(Viewing the website log-in form's HTML source will be needed to configure *FORM_POST*)
+(Viewing the website log-in form's HTML source will be needed to configure the *FORM_POST* parameter.)

 Execute: